JuanTecedor/eeprom-programmer/README.md

 I still have to solder and check that the circuit is working.
 When I'm sure it's working I will upload the KiCad files.
-I will also do my version of the code.
+I will also do my own version of the code.